-- START COOKING: Melt the vegan butter in a medium saucepan on medium heat.
+- Start cooking the tomato jam: Melt the vegan butter in a medium saucepan on medium heat.
 Then, add the remainder of the ingredients and stir to combine.

-- COOK AND MASH: Cook on medium heat uncovered for about 5 minutes, stirring often.
+- Cook and mash the tomato jam: Cook on medium heat uncovered for about 5 minutes, stirring often.
 Then, use a potato masher or the back of a wooden spoon to mash the tomatoes together.

-- FINISH COOKING: Stir again and turn the heat to medium low.
+- Finish cooking the tomato jam: Stir again and turn the heat to medium low.
 Cook for 10-20 minutes uncovered, stopping to stir the mixture and scrape the bottom often.
 Cook until the tomato jam is thick and most of the liquid has cooked out.

-- SERVE/STORE: Serve this savory jam hot on grilled toast or a vegan grilled cheese or pizza.
-Let it cool fully before storing in an airtight container in the fridge for up to 10 days or the freezer for up to 4 months.
+- To serve and store this tomato jam: Serve this savory jam either hot or cold on grilled toast or a vegan grilled cheese or pizza.
+It's also the perfect breakfast with grilled slices of bread.
+Let the jam cool fully before storing in an airtight container in the fridge for up to 10 days or the freezer for up to 4 months.